 Holiday Events

 This holiday we will continue to create new traditions and support our local community.
-We’ve curated some of Ithaca’s most exciting 2022 holiday events to help lift our holiday spirits and spread holiday cheer.
-From where to shop small and Santa sightings to the Ice & Lights Festival this winter will be merry and bright!
+We’ve curated some of Ithaca’s most exciting 2023 holiday events to help lift our holiday spirits and spread holiday cheer.
+From shopping small to festive celebrations, make your winter merry and bright in Ithaca!

 Shops and Markets

-Visit the Factory Holiday Art Market this year December 2-4 at Artist Alley, the basement level of the South Hill Business Campus.
+Shop small and directly from makers and artists.
+You will find many pop-up markets in November and December.
+For especially unique gifts, visit the Factory Holiday Art Market this year December 1-3 at Artist Alley, the basement level of the South Hill Business Campus.
 Find great gifts and shop from over 50 artists in a factory setting.
 There will be plenty of parking, the market is also on the TCAT bus route.

-The wine-themed Holiday Shopping Spree is back this year December 3-4 from 10 am to 5 pm along the Cayuga Lake Wine Trail.
+The wine-themed Holiday Shopping Spree is back this year December 2-3 from 10 am to 5 pm along the Cayuga Lake Wine Trail.
 Treat yourself while shopping for others and cross items off your gift list as you sample before you buy.
-Save money with your Holiday Shoppers Card, only valid during the event dates.
-You’ll get a souvenir wine glass, a souvenir ornament, wine and food pairings, a digital recipe book, and $5 off a $35 wine purchase at every single winery!
+You’ll get a souvenir wine glass, a souvenir ornament, wine and food pairings, and more!

 Shows, Performances, & Festivals

 You won’t find a lot of traditional holiday practices, such as an official Christmas tree lighting or other ceremonies.
-Instead, we embrace the quirkiness of the season and the togetherness that this time of year brings with fun activities such as the Annual International Rutabaga Curl on December 17th this year.
+Instead, we embrace the quirkiness of the season and the togetherness that this time of year brings with fun activities such as the Annual International Rutabaga Curl on the last Saturday of the outdoor market.
 Bring the whole family to this wild, wacky and ridiculous event.
 You’ll see MCs, referees, protestors, a chorus, instrumentalists, camera/radio crews and more rutabaga lore than you ever knew existed.
 You’ll have ample time to practice throwing and to alter your rutabaga to your liking.

 Holiday Decorating